 To be considered for a federal student loan, a student must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year and meet eligibility requirements.
-A student must be accepted as a degree candidate (matriculated) and enrolled at least half time.
+A student must be accepted as a degree candidate (matriculated) and enrolled at least half time (6 credits/term for undergraduates & 4.5 credits/term for graduates).
+Federal loans are not available for less than half time enrollment.
 Please refer to The Financial Aid Process for additional eligibility requirements.

 Direct Subsidized Loans are available to eligible undergraduate students who demonstrate financial need to help cover the cost of higher education.

 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you are in school at least half-time, for the first six months after you leave school and during a period of deferment.

 Direct Unsubsidized Loans are available to eligible undergraduate and graduate students, but the student does not have to demonstrate financial need to be eligible for the loan.

 The student is responsible for paying the interest during all periods.